jekyll/jekyll-sass-converter/README.md

 [sass-embedded](https://rubygems.org/gems/sass-embedded) is a host for the [Sass embedded protocol](https://github.com/sass/embedded-protocol).
-The host runs [Dart Sass compiler](https://github.com/sass/dart-sass-embedded) as a subprocess and communicates with the dart-sass compiler via message-passing.
+The host runs [Dart Sass compiler](https://github.com/sass/dart-sass-embedded) as a subprocess and communicates with the dart-sass compiler by sending / receiving [protobuf](https://github.com/protocolbuffers/protobuf) messages via the standard input-output channel.

 `sass-embedded` is currently experimental and unstable.
 It requires Ruby 2.6 or higher.